 And then nothing changed.

-In some of my reading recently I came across this same topic and it made reflect on those bosses and their approach.
+I recently came across this topic in my reading and it made reflect on those bosses and their approach.
 Did they mean to stifle innovation and change?
 Were they even aware that they were preventing the innovation that they were talking about prioritizing?
 (And perhaps… Did they even know what Innovation was and/or what it required?)

 One piece of research that I found was from McKinsey which stated: